Foreign bodies that penetrate the eyeball are rare but can lead to a serious infection and complications including a risk of developing blindness.

 If necessary, pain and vomiting can be controlled with drugs.

-A protective shield (such as a commercially prepared shield or the bottom part of a paper cup) is taped over the eye to avoid unintentional pressure that could further damage the eye.
+As soon as possible, a protective shield (such as a commercially prepared shield or the bottom part of a paper cup) is taped over the eye to avoid unintentional pressure that could further damage the eye.

 An ophthalmologist should remove the foreign body as soon as possible.
 Prompt removal reduces the risk of infection.
 Usually a surgical procedure is needed to remove the foreign body.